Berky115/ColdDigitalHeart/README.md

 # ColdDigitalHeart
 A React/Redux website.
-Houses personal blog, links to prior projects and means of contacting.
+Houses personal blog, links to prior projects and means of contact.

 Technical notes:
 -